Freedom of religion in Europe by country: Government practices

 The government operates programs to return properties belonging to religious communities that were expropriated either while Lithuania was part of the Soviet Union or during the Nazi occupation of Lithuania.
 In addition to the restitution of property, the traditional religious communities are given funding on a yearly basis as compensation for religious property which was destroyed and cannot be returned.
 90% of this funding is given to the Roman Catholic Church, with the second largest sum being given to the Russian Orthodox Church.
 The government has also allocated several hundreds of thousands of euros to the renovation of Jewish synagogues.

-In September 2017, Member of Parliament Emanuelis Zingeris said it was time that the country remove monuments to citizens who had written anti-Semitic propaganda or were suspected of having collaborated with the Nazis.
+In September 2017, Member of Parliament Emanuelis Zingeris said it was time that the country remove monuments to citizens who had written antisemitic propaganda or were suspected of having collaborated with the Nazis.
 Members of the Jewish community stated street names and monuments honoring Kazys Skirpa and Jonas Noreika were their primary concern.

-Government officials regularly participate in ceremonies led by Jewish organizations to commemorate The Holocaust.
+Government officials regularly participate in ceremonies led by Jewish organizations to commemorate the Holocaust.

 Societal attitudes

-In January 2017, during a television game show, while a group was singing a song popularized by a Jewish singer, one of the judges, actress and former parliamentarian Asta Baukute stood up, gave a Nazi salute and repeatedly shouted “Jew.”
+In January 2017, during a television game show, while a group was singing a song popularized by a Jewish singer, one of the judges, actress and former parliamentarian Asta Baukute stood up, gave a Nazi salute and repeatedly shouted "Jew."
 Following protests, the producer and host of the show issued apologies and the station, Lithuanian National Radio and Television, cancelled the show.

 NGOs, including Caritas and the Lithuanian Red Cross, reported Muslim refugees faced discrimination in their applications for housing and employment.
 According to a poll by the Institute for Ethnic Studies, 46 percent of respondents said they would not want Muslims as neighbors, which was the highest negative view expressed about any religious or ethnic group.
 Respondents also were more opposed to accepting Muslim refugees compared to non-Muslim refugees: 72 percent opposed accepting Muslims from Iraq and Syria, while 55 percent opposed non-Muslims from Iraq and 50 percent opposed Christians from Syria.

-Anti-Semitic and anti-Muslim comments on the internet were common.
-Anti-Semitic examples included justifying the Holocaust because “all Jews collaborated with the Soviet Union” and statements that Jewish greed was destroying the country and that Jews could not be citizens.
+Antisemitic and anti-Muslim comments on the internet were common.
+Antisemitic examples included justifying the Holocaust because "all Jews collaborated with the Soviet Union" and statements that Jewish greed was destroying the country and that Jews could not be citizens.
 Anti-Muslim examples included equating Muslims with terrorists, statements that Muslims would kill all Christians in the country, and that it was better to have 100 dead Muslims than one dead innocent person.

-Nationalist demonstrations commemorating Lithuania's independence from the Soviet Union have incorporated anti-Semitic messaging, as well as the commemoration of Lithuanians who collaborated with the Nazi regime, who are memorialized as anti-Soviet activists.
+Nationalist demonstrations commemorating Lithuania's independence from the Soviet Union have incorporated antisemitic messaging, as well as the commemoration of Lithuanians who collaborated with the Nazi regime, who are memorialized as anti-Soviet activists.